 You'll need to pick it up a little here but for the most part remain tight.

-Playing With a Small Stack
+How to Play With a Small Stack

 The small stack must become aggressive in the middle rounds.
 When you spot weakness, bet all-in.
 Go out of the tournament with a bang.